Juanmaria-rr/SARS_service_/README.md

 ```
 </details>

+** Calculation of Ns %**

+This data is derived from the analysis performed by the python script percentajeNs.py.
+To do so, we have to

 ## Results and statistics.

 From the files generated after the two analyses (viralrecon and metagenomics), the next aim is to extract and mount in a tab separated file different data from both analyses that will give an overview of the metrics and summary results for every analyzed sample.